-2.1.2 Funding scheme
+2.1.2 Funding

-Costs for equipment from the equipment list will be funded up to 100%.
-The activities to be carried out in the context of an experiment are only of the type Research and Technological Development (RTD), aimed at a significant advance beyond the established state-of-the-art, including scientific coordination.
+The activities to be carried out in the context of an experiment must include only Research and Technological Development activities (RTD), aimed at a significant advance beyond the established state of the art.
+Other types of activities (e.g., Demonstration, Management) are not eligible for funding.
+The costs of the certificates on the financial statements, if needed, are eligible.